tensorflow/docs/site/en/install/source_windows.md

 # Build from source on Windows

-Build a TensorFlow *pip* package from source and install it on Windows.
+Build a TensorFlow *pip* package from the source and install it on Windows.

 Note: We already provide well-tested, pre-built [TensorFlow packages](./pip.md) for Windows systems.